 The Trauma Bond

-When a narcissist repeats a cycle of abuse with someone over and over again, a trauma bond is formed.
-As time goes on, the victim becomes so accustomed to the toxic behaviour, that is all feels normal.
+When a narcissist repeats the stages of abuse with someone over and over again, a trauma bond is formed.
+As time goes on, the victim becomes so accustomed to the toxic behaviour, that it all feels normal.

 The narcissist basically alternates abusive behaviours with positive experiences.
-When the abuser is able to punish you, then subsequently give you the reward you need to feel relief from their abuse, the bond between the abuser and victim deepens.
+When the abuser can punish you and then subsequently give you the reward you need to feel relief from their abuse, the bond between the abuser and victim deepens.

 You end up looking to them for the love and validation you’re so desperately craving, even though they are the very person who’s taking those things away from you.